secretnodes/secretnodes.org/docs/tutorials/kamut-testnet.md

 # How to join Kamut Enigma Blockchain Testnet as a Validator or Fullnode

+Note : The Kamut Testnet is a community run testnet.

 This document details how to join the Kamut Enigma Blockchain `Testnet` as a validator.

 ## Requirements